Arijit166/Study-Buddy/README.md

 - ✨ Also suggests important questions extracted from your notes (great for revision)

+## 🗓️ AI-Generated Study Plan

+Study Buddy can generate a personalized study plan based on your uploaded notes and selected subjects.

+- 📘 Analyses all your uploaded notes

+- ⏳ Creates a structured study schedule based on difficulty

+- 🎯 Breaks chapters into manageable tasks

+- 🪄 Uses RAG + LangChain for context-aware planning

+- 📆 Supports daily, weekly, and exam-focused plans

 ## ❓ Quiz Generator

 You can generate quizzes from: